chamburr/modmail/web/content/commands.md

 ## blacklist

-Blacklist a user to prevent them from creating tickets.
+Blacklist user(s) to prevent them from creating tickets.
+Uses the user from the current ticket if no user(s) is provided.

-- Usage: `<user>`
+- Usage: `[users]`
 - Alias: block

 ## whitelist

-Whitelist a user to allow them to creating tickets.
+Whitelist user(s) to allow them to create tickets.
+Uses the user from the current ticket if no user(s) is provided.

-- Usage: `<user>`
+- Usage: `[users]`
 - Alias: unblock

 ## blacklistclear